G&D's

-George and Davis', George and Danver, and George and Delila, are three locations that comprise the ice cream chain G&D′s.
-The chain is located in Oxford, England.
+G&D's. is an ice cream parlour chain in Oxford, England.
+It operates several branches with separate names, George and Davis', George and Danver, and George and Delila.

 History

 G&D's was founded in 1992 by two Oxford students, George Stroup and Davis Roberts, who gave their names to the original café in Little Clarendon Street.

 G&D's opened a second branch, George and Danver, on the corner of St. Aldates and Pembroke Street in 2001, which make a daily selection of baked goods.
 Both ice-cream and bakery items are cycled from shop to shop with "ice-cream bikes."

 In 2007 a third shop, George and Delila, was opened on Cowley Road.
 It has become a venue for music events and informal concerts.